-Solving Consumer Printing Problems: What Is Google Cloud Print?
+Solving Consumer Printing Problems: What Was Google Cloud Print?

-Some of you out there might be asking: “Wait, what is Google Cloud Print again?”
+Some of you out there might be asking: “Wait, what was Google Cloud Print again?”

-Well, here is a quick recap: Google Cloud Print, released in 2011, is essentially a consumer-orientated cloud printing service that connects any application to their cloud-enabled home printer.
+Well, here is a quick recap: Google Cloud Print, released in 2011, was essentially a consumer-orientated cloud printing service that connected any application to a cloud-enabled home printer.

-This frees users from having to download printer drivers, reduces compatibility errors and allows users to share printers easily with friends and family.
+This freed users from having to download printer drivers, reduced compatibility errors and allowed users to share printers with friends and family.

-Google Cloud Print did a great job of proving how printing problems are easily solved via a cloud-based platform (you can learn how the cloud solves your printing challenges on our blog).
+Google Cloud Print did a great job of proving how printing problems are easily solved via a cloud-based platform.

-However, although Google Cloud Print is marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution will know that it has never really been a holistic cloud printing service.
+However, although Google Cloud Print was marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution knew that it was never a holistic printing service anyway.

-How Does Google Cloud Print Fall Short for Professionals?
+Time to Switch: How Did Google Cloud Print Fall Short?

-First things first, Google Cloud Print does a lot of things right.
+First things first, Google Cloud Print did a lot of things right.

-It is free, relatively easy to use and it is directly built into some printers, meaning printers are available over the internet without needing new hardware or software.
+Google Cloud print was free, relatively easy to use and directly integrated into some printers, meaning printers are available over the internet without needing new hardware or software.

-Finally, Google Cloud Print opts for the correct approach with a public-cloud-based printing service, which renders print jobs from any device on cloud computing infrastructure and the sends them back down to the target printer in a format the printer understands.
+Most importantly, Google Cloud Print opted for the correct approach with a public-cloud-based printing service, which renders print jobs from any device on cloud computing infrastructure and the sends them back down to the target printer in a format the printer understands.

 - Cost controls.
 Identify where you may be losing money, any underused or overused printers and check if printing for each printer is being optimized.

 - The ability to provide printing as a service.
-Easily offer students and users the ability to print for a fee and manage the service remotely.
+Easily offer students and users the ability to print, handle billing easily and manage the service remotely.

 - Automatic printer assignment based on existing AD privileges.
 Easily deliver a strong level of control over which groups have access to which printers, all based on existing user rights.